adgh-dev/curs-devops/Week_13/Exercise/README.md

 ```
 java -version
 ```
-You should receive the following output:
+You should receive a similar output:
 ```
 root@vps:~# java -version
 openjdk version "11.0.14" 2022-01-18